zbrachinara/quicksweeper-doc/src/area_attack.md

 starting position, a board will be generated in such a way that the players do not have areas which share borders.
 After this stage, the game will have begun.

+## Communication
+When a player joins, they are sent the names of all other players in the game, and all other players are sent the name of the joined player.

+To reveal a tile, the client sends the following message to the server: "x\ny", where x and y are the coordinates of the tile.
+The server replies with a message "x\ny\nm", where m is the number of mines adjacent to the tile, or "x\ny\nname", where name is the name of another player, if the tile has already been claimed by someone else.
+This type of message is also sent unprompted by the server to indicate that another player has revealed a tile.
 ## Stages

 The game runs on a timer which determines when the game ends and what stage the game is in.